CanelaSoftware/cassiaDB_docs/CRUD/Cloud/BatchUpdateCloud.md

-# BatchUpdateLocal
+# BatchUpdateCloud
 ---
 ```
-command cdb_batchUpdateLocal pRecordA
+command cdb_batchUpdateCloud pRecordA
 ```
 ## Summary:
-This command makes changes to a number of local records, without making changes to the corresponding cloud records.
+This command makes changes to a number of records on the cloud, without making changes to the corresponding local records.

 ## Inputs:
 * **`pRecordA`** *(Array)* - A multidimensional array of keys, where each key is a table UID that maps to another array of keys.
 This table UID can be obtained by calling the function *cdx_getTableID* and passing in the table name, returns the table's unique UID.
 There must be at least one table UID key in this array.